JetBrains/Qodana/topics/qodana-yaml.md

 ```

 You can override the standard %instance% behavior, which can be helpful in the case of the
 [PHP version migration](php-language-upgrade.topic).
-To inspect your code from this perspective, you can run the
+To analyze your code from this perspective, you can run the
 `php-migration` scenario.

 By default, %instance% employs the `default` scenario, which means the normal %instance% run equivalent to this setting: